cuba-platform/translations/README.md

 - Clone the repository or download as ZIP file.
 - Go to `contents` directory and find a translation for your language and platform version.
-- Copy `modules` directory for each used base project to your project root directory.
+- Copy `modules` directory for each used application component to your project root directory.
 For example, if your project is based on **cuba** and **reports** of the platform version 6.0.2, and you want to use the German translation, copy `content/de/6_0/cuba/modules` and `content/de/6_0/reports/modules` directories.
 - Add the new locale to the _Project Properties_ > _Available locales_ list in Studio, for example `Deutsch|de`.
 - Restart your application server.